 Try Chaos Monkey.
 The Netflix Chaos Monkey tool allows you to proactively launch attack code against your infrastructure to cause failures and give you the chance to fix potential problems before they occur on their own.

 Visualize your infrastructure.
 Being able to see a diagram of your current infrastructure quickly shows you if it’s tolerant to failure.
 In seconds you can see where the vulnerabilities are and go about fixing them.
 Plus, it’s much easier to explain to your team and management why your infrastructure needs to be designed a certain way.

 The quickest way to get this view is with Hava.
-30 seconds and you’ve got a diagram of your actual AWS infrastructure.
+30 seconds and you’ve got a diagram of your actual AWS infrastructure as well as a set of Hava's AWS security views.
 There’s no dragging and dropping or trawling through consoles.

 If you’re not certain of how resilient your architecture is, sign up for a two week free trial of Hava and see for yourself.